qdrant/landing_page/qdrant-landing/content/benchmarks/benchmarks-intro.md

 ---
 draft: false
 id: 2
-title: How vector databases should be benchmarked?
+title: How vector search should be benchmarked?
 weight: 1
 ---

-# Benchmarking vector search databases
+# Benchmarking vector databases

 At Qdrant, performance is the top-most priority.
 We always make sure that we use system resources efficiently so you get the fastest and most accurate results at the cheapest cloud costs.
 So all of our decisions from [choosing Rust](/articles/why-rust), [io optimisations](/articles/io_uring), [serverless support](/articles/serverless), [binary quantization](/articles/binary-quantization), to our [fastembed library](/articles/fastembed) are based on that.
 In this article, we will compare how Qdrant performs against the other engines.